Webhooks

 }Verifying Signatures

-Every webhook delivery includes an X-AstroCal-Signature header containing an HMAC-SHA256 signature of the request body.
-Always verify this signature to ensure the webhook came from AstroCal and wasn't tampered with.
+Every webhook delivery includes an X-Astrocal-Signature header containing an HMAC-SHA256 signature of the request body.
+Always verify this signature to ensure the webhook came from Astrocal and wasn't tampered with.

 The header format is v1=<hex-digest>.